JavierMartinAlonso1980/entanglement-dominance-tmst/README.md

 **Entanglement-Dominance-TMST** is a computational framework designed to identify and simulate dominant entanglement patterns within high-energy many-body systems.
 By bridging experimental data from heavy-ion collisions (ALICE) and precision lepton-hadron physics (Belle II), this algorithm explores the emergence of the "perfect fluid" and spacetime geometry through the lens of the **Holographic Principle**.

-The core objective is to map quantum correlations from the boundary (conformal field theories) to the bulk (gravity in Anti-de Sitter space), following the research lines of Vidya Sagar V and the **Ryu-Takayanagi conjecture**.
+The core objective is to map quantum correlations from the boundary (conformal field theories) to the bulk (gravity in Anti-de Sitter space), following the research lines the **Ryu-Takayanagi conjecture**.

 This repository contains the numerical verification code for the thesis:
 **"Entanglement Dominance in the Zero-Temperature Limit"**